wawancenggoro/langchain_rag_example/README.md

 pip install -r requirements.txt
 ```

-As this repository use an LLM and an embedding model from Deka LLM API by Lintasarta Cloudeka, you need to put Deka LLM API key in the [var.enve](var.env) file to access Deka LLM.
+As this repository use an LLM and an embedding model from Deka LLM API by Lintasarta Cloudeka, you need to put Deka LLM API key in the [var.env](var.env) file to access Deka LLM.
 You can get your API key by contacting Lintasarta Cloudeka [here](https://cloudeka.id/).

 ## Add reference documents to vector database